Our Team

 Board of Directors

-We have five (5) Directors on our Board, comprising two (2) Executive Directors and three (3) Independent Non-Executive Directors.
+We have four (4) Directors on our Board, comprising one (1) Executive Director and three (3) Independent Non-Executive Directors.
 Our Independent Directors do not have any existing business or professional relationship with our Group, our other Directors, our Executive Officers and/or Substantial Shareholders.
 Our Independent Directors are also not related to our other Directors, Executive Officers and/or Substantial Shareholders.
 None of our Independent Directors sit on the board of our principal subsidiaries that are based in jurisdictions other than Singapore.

 Our Directors are appointed by our Shareholders at a general meeting, and an election of Directors takes place annually.
 Our Constitution provides that our Directors will consist of not less than two (2) Directors.
-Save for our Executive Chairman Mr. Ren and our Executive Director, CEO and CIO - Singapore Mr. Toe, with whom we have entered into the Service Agreements, our Directors do not have fixed terms of office.
+Save for our Executive Chairman Ms. Liu with whom we have entered into the Service Agreements, our Directors do not have fixed terms of office.
 Each Director shall retire from office once every three (3) years and for this purpose, at each annual general meeting, one-third of the Directors for the time being (or, if their number is not a multiple of three, the number nearest to but not less than one-third) shall retire from office by rotation.
 Directors who retire are eligible to stand for re-election.

 >